 Select the Brush Tool (B) and use a Hard Round Pressure Opacity Brush to begin drawing your cyborg details.
 Keep the Flow and Opacity set at 100% but make sure the Pen Pressure for Opacity option is checked.

 Draw simple gray lines over the model indicating the areas where you would like to break down her robotic components.
 Try to be cognizant of how the human body relates to certain parts moving or connecting together.

-Study other cyborg references or look up robots for indications of where it might be a good idea to place these lines.
+Study other cyborg drawings or look up robots for indications of where it might be a good idea to place these cyberpunk face lines.

 Switch over to a much harder brush, with an Opacity and Hardness of 100%.
 Starting with the face and hand, make those lines much crisper.